robNice/OMV-Service-Dashboard/README.md

 ## Notes

-- The `/config` directory is optional; missing files fall back to built-in defaults.
+- The `/config` directory seems optional; missing files fall back to built-in defaults.
   BUT: You should at least define your own services.json
 - JavaScript and CSS are part of the application core and are **not customizable**.
 - Visual customization is limited to backgrounds and card images.